apoluekt/OpenRPNCalc/Doc/pcb_design.md

 ## Spacer 2

-A 0.8mm-thick FR4 PCB that serves as both an enclosure frame and a layer of panelised key pads (bottom parts with a pair of through holes each used to solder it to the top part).
+A 0.8mm-thick FR4 PCB that serves as both an enclosure frame and a layer of panelised key pads (bottom parts with a pair of metallised through holes each, used to solder it to the top part).

 <img src="images/spacer1_pcb.png" width="300px"> <img src="images/spacer1_3d.png" width="300px">

 ## MCU PCB

-The main PCB (0.8mm-thick FR4) contains most of the electronics.
+The main PCB (0.8mm-thick FR4) that contains most of the electronics.
 The two separate panels ("B" and "C") at the bottom are parts of the jig used for soldering the keycaps.

 <img src="images/mcu_pcb.png" width="300px"> <img src="images/mcu1_3d.png" width="300px"> <img src="images/mcu2_3d.png" width="300px">